 By the time they arrived, Benito had become a lawful permanent resident under the Special Agricultural Worker program.
 A few years later, he filed papers to legalize his wife and daughter for benefits through the Family Unity program in effect at that time.
 The petition was approved.
 Benito never attempted to sponsor them for permanent resident benefits.

-During their 15+ years of marriage, Veronica constantly suffered physical, mental, and psychological abuse at the hands of her husband.
+During their 15+ years of marriage, Veronica frequently suffered physical, mental, and psychological abuse at the hands of her husband.

-Carla, as well as her younger U.S. born siblings, witnessed many of these incidents – which took place, on the average, two to three times per week.
+Carla, as well as her younger U.S. born siblings, witnessed many of these incidents – which took place two to three times per week.
 Because of Veronica’s lack of valid immigration status, the family suffered in silence.

 The family stayed in this abusive relationship until one day when Benito was arrested for alien smuggling.
 He was convicted in federal court and subsequently deported by the immigration court for life.
 His lawful permanent resident status was stripped.

 How A Denied VAWA Application Became Basis For Carla’s VAWA Defense